 Odds work in a way that both gives you a chance of winning but also so that bookmakers can make a profit.
 The smaller the odds, the more likely it is that your bet will win – in theory.
 The bigger the odds, the more unlikely your bet will win – again, in theory.

 18/1 is very middle of the road and the likelihood that the bet will succeed depends entirely on the sport you plan to bet on.
+And at least it’s not as short as odds of 7/4 which really can’t net you very much at all!

 If you are looking at a very large horse race such as the 2019 Grand National, which has 40 runners, 18/1 are decent odds.
 It puts your chosen horse in the frame as a potential winner based on all the information that the bookmakers have.
 Likewise for golf, or any sport that has a lot of contenders.